raulguirola/electrs-wrapper/docs/integrations/sparrow/guide.md

     ![Electrum Server](./assets/sparrow1.png)

-1. Enter your electrs Tor address (found in your Embassy's electrs service page, under "Interfaces"), removing the "http://" prefix.
+1. Enter your electrs Hostname and Port (found in your Embassy's electrs service page, under "Properties").
 Enable "Use Proxy" and then enter "127.0.0.1" for the address and "9050" for the port.

     ![Server Setup](./assets/sparrow2.png)